While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stable and Unstable Domains

-Notice, however, that the condition $T_{Z_0} > \tau$ introduces dependence on future events.
+The condition $T_{Z_0} > \tau$ introduces dependence on future events.
 As such, we can't conclude with the information at time $t$ that the $t+1$ price is bounded in this way.

 However, we can bound our expectations on the $t+1$ price given the information at time $t$ ($\mathcal F_t$).
-This approach relies on the fact that the versions of the process behaves nicely as submartingales in the stopped setting.
+This approach relies on the fact that the versions of the process behave as submartingales in the stopped setting.